mattreinsch/AegiSync/README.md

 *   SOC 2 readiness features

 ## ‍ Contributing
-RefactorAI is pre-release but open to contributions!
+AegiSync is pre-release but open to contributions!
 To get involved:

 *   Fork this repo